DennisDahlberg/BlackJackMVC/README.md

 ## Future Plans

-- History of past games
+- Page for played games
 - Stat page where you can compare stats to other players